In-game settings menu

 But I think the two menus complement each other.
 There are some topics in the Game Jam Menu I didn't bother with and I have made no effort towards making this menu plug & play for whatever project you may have.
 I may consider that in the future, but for now I would get that part from the Game Jam Menu project.

 With this project I focused on showing how you can handle in-game graphics settings in Unity.
-I've seen so many games, even released ones, who just give you the Unity game launcher with "Fast", "Good", "Fantastic" settings which is bullcrap when it's so easy to do it properly.
-This entire project probably only took me 20 hours to complete.
-Unity even let's you adjust every single setting in real time without having to restart the game which some AAA games can't even do in 2015.
+I've seen so many games, even released ones, who just give you the Unity game launcher with "Fast", "Good", "Fantastic" settings which is I think is lazy when it's so easy to do it properly.
+Unity even let's you adjust every single setting in real time without having to restart the game which some AAA games can't even do.

 I also added a game scene as a background so you can instantly see what each setting does.
 I feel this is something every game should do so you're not just changing settings blindly.
 It should be immediately clear what each graphics setting does towards the final image.
 This project could also works as an image effect demo project I guess.